guyroutledge/atozcss/_drafts/2016-03-08-sass-colour-functions.md

 }
 {% endhighlight %}

-The colour could be inverted or made grayscale or turned into its complimentary colour (the opposite colour on the colour wheel).
+The colour could be inverted, made grayscale or turned into its complimentary colour (which is its opposite colour on the colour wheel).

 {% highlight scss%}
 .box {